poptomas/poptomas/README.md

 # Tomas Pop

-👩‍💻 Software Engineer | 📚 Pursuing Master's in Software and Data Engineering at Charles University | 🌍 Based in Czechia
+👨‍💻 Software Engineer | 🎓 Master's Student in Software & Data Engineering | 🌍 Based in Prague, currently on exchange in Basel

-## About Me
+About Me

-- Software Engineer with a focus on Data Science
-- Currently pursuing a Master's degree in Software and Data Engineering at Charles University
+I'm a Software Engineer specializing in Data Science, currently pursuing my Master's in Software and Data Engineering at Charles University.
+I'm also participating in a study exchange at the University of Basel.
+Professionally, I work at Cisco, where I apply my skills in real-world projects.
-- Working at Cisco
-- Preferred Languages: Python, C#, C++
-- Based in Prague, Czechia

 ## Skills